Gravity Payments

 As your business makes money, you should regularly set aside some of that cash and put it into your business coffers.
 But how much is enough?

 In the earliest days of your business’s lifespan, it might only be possible to set aside 1% of all your sales revenue.
-But as your business grows and you make more income, you can consider upping this to 3%, then 5%, and then even possibly 10% of your monthly income.
+But as your business grows and you make more sales, you can consider upping this to 3%, then 5%, and then possibly even 10% of your monthly revenue.

-The more money you set aside and save, the better prepared you’ll be for the inevitable business emergency, like a recession, your customer base switching, or a fire burning down your building.
+The more money you set aside and save, the better prepared you’ll be for the inevitable business emergency, like a recession or the breakdown of an expensive piece of equipment.
 When disaster strikes but you have enough money set aside from sales, you can rebuild without having to declare bankruptcy or downsizing significantly.

 Let’s face it; recurring banking fees can seriously eat into your bottom line over time.
 If you want to save money and maximize the size of your financial cushion, you should try to find a no-fee or low-fee bank.

-Banks with tons of late fees, sign-up fees, and regular expenses are the banes of small business owners everywhere.
+A bank with sign-up fees, excessive late fees, and other types of fees can put a financial strain on your small business.
 If your current bank isn’t giving you what you need, don’t hesitate to jump ship and sign up with another bank instead.
-You don’t owe any bank your business.

 Always Have a Backup Funding Solution

-Lastly, you should consider lining up a backup funding solution you can use when times are tough.
-Even if you have a financial cushion of several thousand dollars, you might need more to cover unexpected business expenses, repair a broken property, or pay debts.
+You should consider lining up a backup funding solution you can use when times are tough.
+Even if you have a financial cushion of several thousand dollars, you might need more to cover unexpected business expenses or pay debts.

 That’s where funding solutions like Gravity Capital come in.
 Gravity Capital allows you to get the funding you need by working with your credit card processing system.
-Simply put, you can get quick funding, have money in your account the next business day, and not worry about making monthly payments.
+Simply put, you can get quick funding, have money in your account the next business day, and have worry-free repayments.

-Instead, a percentage of all your daily credit card sales is applied to the funding balance as you make money.
-This is just one example of how you can have a backup income stream to finance your business operations in an emergency.
+With Gravity Capital, a percentage of all your daily credit card sales is applied to the funding balance as you make money.
+This is just one example of how you can have a backup way to finance your business operations in an emergency.

 Wrap Up

 As you see, you can always save a bit of cash and ensure you have a financial cushion to fall back on when necessary.
-By practicing the above strategies, you’ll never hurt for money when you need it most and have to take out an expensive or predatory loan to save your business from sinking.
+By practicing the above strategies, you are likely to have money when you need it most and avoid having to take out an expensive or predatory loan to save your business from sinking.